mr-loop-1/Metro-Ticket-App-sql/README.md

 ## Instructions
 1. Download all the Files
 2. Create a database `metro` in MySQL and upadte your credentials (username, password) in the `database.js` file
-3. Navigate to "myDatabase" folder
+3. **Navigate to "myDatabase" folder
-4. Build the schema using `db.sql` file
+4. Build the schema using `schema.sql` file
 5. Implement the algorithm using `algo.sql` file
 6. Open terminal and do `npm start`